sento documentation

 The

-, ensuring it is properly set up according to the parameters specified through theac:actor-of
+FSMwithin the givenactor-context, ensuring it is properly set up according to the parameters specified through theac:actor-offunction.

 [macro] WHEN-STATE (STATE &KEY (TEST '#'

-'s (Finite State Machine) current state is met, with support for custom predicates and timeout management for nestedon-event
+when-statemacro is used to conditionally execute a body of code when a defined condition on theFSM's (Finite State Machine) current state is met, with support for custom predicates and timeout management for nestedon-eventmacros.Parameters

 Description